 Get dressed up, set the table, light some candles, and have a nice meal.
 You don’t have to cook a whole meal from scratch.
 You can do this with take-out too, just make sure to plate the dishes nicely as they would be in a restaurant.
 And don’t forget to light some candles.

 Something for the Senses

 Shifting the energy in a room with scents or essential oils has been shown to reduce stress and enhance a relaxed mood.
-Do some research and get a little something to relax your loved one.
+Do some research and get something to relax your loved one.
 Candles, oils, diffusers, lotion… the right scent can work wonders.

 If you’re not sure what they’ll like, classics like lavender, vanilla, or jasmine are a great place to start.
 Here are some of my favorites: